SAP-archive/iot-edge-samples/streaming-aggregation/README.md

 ### Modifying the generated CCL code

 The generated CCL code cannot be changed since it is generated from the JSON configuration every time the sample starts.
-In order to extend or modify the generated CCL, the CCL generator written in Java must be modified (CclGen.java).
+To extend or modify the generated CCL, the CCL generator written in Java must be modified (CclGen.java).

 ### Deploying this sample

 This sample must be manually deployed to the computer running SAP Edge Services.
-The sections below describes how to build, deploy and run this sample.
+The sections below describe how to build, deploy and run this sample.
 A future enhancement of this sample would involve converting the Java project to an OSGI bundle.
 As an OSGi bundle, it could be deployed from either the cloud (for SAP Edge Services, cloud edition) or deployed to the Edge Services Runtime (SAP Edge Service, on-premise edition).

 ## Requirements